ClaraGCH/CardiacMap/README.md

 ### To investigate this we have:
 1. Used Unsupervised clustering algorythms to map the cells according to their morphological features.
 2. Used Supervised classification algorythms to predict if a cell will express Tbx5 gene.
-3. Used image classification algorythms to predict if an embryo will be healthy or mutant for a T-box gene.